eclipse-sumo/sumo.website/README.md

 hugo serve
 ```

-`hugo serve` re-builds the entire site everytime it detects a change.
+`hugo serve` re-builds the entire site every time it detects a change.

 **To preview edition you should run the built-in development server and access the website from the localhost address (which by default should be http://localhost:1313/sumo/).**